Easy Oven-Barbecued Chicken

 - Pepper to taste

 - Brown chicken on all sides in a skillet coated with cooking spray.
-Transfer to a greased 11-in. x 7-in. baking dish; top with onion.
+Transfer to a greased 11x7-in. baking dish; top with onion.
 Combine chili sauce, tomato sauce, Worcestershire sauce and oregano; pour over chicken.
 Sprinkle with pepper.
 Bake, uncovered, at 350° for 45 minutes or until meat juices run clear.
-Yield: 2-3 servings.

 This is great for when you only want to use a few ingredients.